-Anders and Robert have done all this work and have identified this thing called Deliberate Practice.This is behind just about everyone they have studied who has excelled at what they do.
+Anders and Robert have done all this work and have identified this thing called Deliberate Practice.This is behind just about everyone they have studied who have excelled at what they do.

 Here are the key ingredients:

-- It has to be something you enjoy or you won’t stick at it.
+- It has to be something you enjoy or you won’t stick with it.

 - You need to have a coach or teacher – you cannot do this on your own.

-- You have to do things which are outside of your comfort zone and push your comfort zone a little wider each time.
+- We all have to do things which are outside of your comfort zone and push your comfort zone a little wider each time.

 - You have to be willing to try things which are outside of your normal abilities.